nubenetes/awesome-kubernetes/docs/iac.md

 <center>
 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Jeez, people in my timeline arguing about the merits of CDK vs. Pulumi and I&#39;m just waiting for you all to get on my level. <a href="https://t.co/S3PU7FGuw2">pic.twitter.com/S3PU7FGuw2</a></p>&mdash; Corey Quinn (@QuinnyPig) <a href="https://twitter.com/QuinnyPig/status/1470810573298274307?ref_src=twsrc%5Etfw">December 14, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">Do you use the AWS, GCP, or Azure web consoles beyond getting started with a new cloud provider?
+If so, why not an automation tool such as Terraform or Cloud Formation? <a href="https://t.co/5LIZSTcNpG">pic.twitter.com/5LIZSTcNpG</a></p>&mdash; Kelsey Hightower (@kelseyhightower) <a href="https://twitter.com/kelseyhightower/status/1483820927402004484?ref_src=twsrc%5Etfw">January 19, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
 </center>
 </details>